alijqadir/sipeg-hugo/content/research/pakistan-militancy-the-transition-to-democracy-and-future-relations-with-the-united-states.md

 title: "PAKISTAN: MILITANCY, THE TRANSITION TO DEMOCRACY AND FUTURE RELATIONS WITH THE UNITED STATES"
 date: 2025-11-28T00:15:07.459Z
+abstract: Pakistan’s geostrategic location has made it a country of pivotal importance from the Cold War to the present day.
+Geography not only shapes Pakistan’s foreign policy, but also its defense considerations and strategic outlook.
+Its crucial position in South Asia, with its proximity to the Arabian Peninsula and access to the Horn of Africa and Central Asia, make it a strategically attractive and unavoidable state for global and regional powers.
+  China continues to be a reliable friend and considers Pakistan a window of strategic opportunity.¹ For Russia, Pakistan could offer access to “warm waters” if Afghanistan were to gain stability, thus improving the level of trust between the two nations.
+India’s imminent emergence as a regional power will likely be contested by Pakistan, and the peace process between the two rivals will continue at a snail’s pace.
 authors:
   - Saeed Shafqat
 year: 2009